SIGMOD Edgar F. Codd Innovations Award

 The ACM SIGMOD Edgar F. Codd Innovations Award is a lifetime research achievement award given by the ACM Special Interest Group on Management of Data, at its yearly flagship conference (also called SIGMOD).
 According to its homepage, it is given "for innovative and highly significant contributions of enduring value to the development, understanding, or use of database systems and databases".
 The award has been given since 1992.

+Until 2003, this award was known as the “SIGMOD Innovations Award.”
+In 2004, SIGMOD, with the unanimous approval of ACM Council, decided to rename the award to honor Dr. E.F.
+(Ted) Codd (1923 – 2003) who invented the relational data model and was responsible for the significant development of the database field as a scientific discipline.